earthly/website/blog/_posts/2021-01-26-monorepo-vs-polyrepo.md

   - polyrepo
 topic: monorepo
 funnel: 2
-excerpt: "This article explores the debate between using a monorepo or a polyrepo structure for source code.
+excerpt: This article explores the debate between using a monorepo or a polyrepo structure for source code.
 It discusses the benefits and challenges of each approach, as well as the hybrid option.
-Whether you're interested in optimizing collaboration, managing dependencies, or improving release agility, this article provides insights to help you make an informed decision."
+Whether you're interested in ease of importing, contributions within and across projects, viewing diffs, structure of releases, builds and CI, open-source considerations, or issue tracking, this article provides insights to help you make an informed decision.
 ---

 **We're [Earthly](https://earthly.dev/).
 We make building software simpler and therefore faster using containerization.
 This article talks about the benefits of using a Monorepo.
 Earthly is particularly useful if you're working with a Monorepo.
 [Check us out](/).**